 '''

 strand(x, ...)

 strand(x, ...) <- value

 unstrand(x)

 invertStrand(x)

-'''

 S4 method for signature 'ANY'

 invertStrand(x)

+'''

-Х An object containing strand information.
+x An object containing strand information.

-Additional arguments, for use in specific methods.

 value The strand information to set on x.

 All the strand methods defined in the GenomicRanges package use the same set of 3 values (called the "standard strand levels") to specify the strand of a genomic location: +, -, and . is used when the exact strand of the location is unknown, or irrelevant, or when the "feature" at that location belongs to both strands.